Predestination in Islam: Predestination and free will

+Ibn Mada' of Zahiri school has taken a different approach, as his stance about predestination stemmed from linguistic.
+He explicitly denied the ability of human beings to willfully choose what they say and how they say it, since speech –like all other things– is predetermined by God.

 According to Maturidi belief, all active possibilities are created by God and humans act in accordance with their free intention to choose which action they follow.
 In this way, the intention precedes the created action and capacity by which actions are acquired (kasb in Arabic).

-Belief in al-Qadar is based on four things

-According to two conservative sources (islamqa.info and Allah Knowing) belief in al-Qadar is based on four things, components aspects: